aetta/quick-email-capture/readme.txt

 You can configure the plugin under:

-WP Admin → Quick Email Capture → Settings
+WP Admin → Aetta Email Capture → Settings

 Available options include: